Alex427427427/infinite_portrait/README.md

 		pip install pillow

 		pip install asciimatics

+	If on linux, the command become as follows:

+		sudo pip3 install pygame

+		sudo pip3 install pillow

+		sudo pip3 install asciimatics

 3. In the termincal, CD to the directory containing "infinite_portrait.py"

 4. Type "python infinite_portrait.py" and hit enter.
-If it doesn't work try "python.exe" instead of "python"
+If it doesn't work try "python.exe" instead of "python", or "python3"

-		python infinite_portrait.py
+		python3 infinite_portrait.py

 BONUS: To turn the project into .exe yourself, open cmd in admin mode, and type

 	pip install pyinstaller